greg-raven/Uncommon-Sense/_posts/2020-05-25-liberty-is-keeping-what-you-have-earned.md

 ---
-title: 'Liberty is keeping what you have earned'
+title: "Liberty is keeping what you have earned"
 layout: post
 categories:
 - taxation